-Concentrators regularly take studio courses at RISD and are encouraged to take courses related to structural engineering in the engineering department.
-For more information, please see a selection of student work from 2018-2019, and final projects developed in the Advanced Design Studio and Architectural Projects classes in fall 2020.
+Concentrators regularly take studio courses at RISD and Brown, and are encouraged to take courses related to structural engineering in the engineering department.
+For more details on student work, please see a selection of student work from 2018-2019, and final projects developed in the Advanced Design Studio and Architectural Projects classes in fall 2020.

 For students in the concentration who intend to go to architecture school afterward graduating from Brown, typicallydesign a project in their double credit second RISD studio as a capstone or honors project.
 For others, who might tend towards theory or history of architecture, may complete an honors thesis that would replace the double credit second RISD studio.